 Nomination process and requirements:

 - The deadline for nominations is April 1.
-Please send nominations to Associate Dean John Tyler and copy Barbara Bennett.
+Please send nominations to Associate Dean Thomas A. Lewis and copy Barbara Bennett.
 Note: There is no form for the nomination process.

 - The award is open to completing doctoral candidates from all programs.